A Complete Guide to Book Cheap Flights from Birmingham to Dublin and Save Money on Trip.com

 • What are the most popular airlines that fly from Birmingham (BHX) to Dublin (DUB)?

-Airlines with flights from Birmingham (BHX) to Dublin (DUB): Qatar Airways, British Airways, Ryanair and Aer Lingus.
+Airlines with flights from Birmingham (BHX) to Dublin (DUB): Qatar Airways, British Airways, Ryanair, Aer Lingus and American Airlines.

 • How many airports in Dublin (DUB)?